University Police Department

 You can log into Eagle Alert at any time to update your contact information.
 Whenever your phone number or alternate e-mail address changes, it is important that you update this information with Eagle Alert to ensure you continue to receive alerts through the system.
 While it is strongly recommended that you provide at least one phone number (cell phone is recommended) for Eagle Alert, students, faculty, and staff can opt-out of the personal phone and text message portion of the service.
 To do so, go to www.usm.edu/safety/eagle-alert and log in using Campus ID (same as SOAR login) credentials.
 Although you may opt-out of those portions of the service, participation by campus email and phone, if applicable, is required.

 Depending on your cellular provider and plan, small charges may apply to text messages.
 You should check with your mobile phone provider to determine any applicable costs.

 You will be able to receive emergency messages within 24 hours of sign-up.
 The system is updated daily.

 The information collected for Eagle Alert is securely maintained and will not be shared.
 It is only used for notification of emergencies requiring immediate action.
 You will not receive advertising or spam on your personal phone.

-Eagle Alert is managed jointly through the Offices of the Vice President for Student Affairs, University Police, iTech, the Safety Department and University Communications.
+Eagle Alert is managed jointly through the Offices of the Vice President for Student Affairs, University Police, iTech, and the Office of University Communications.